ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 ```

 ## Step 3: Create `ProgramEntryPoint` class
 Create `ProgramEntryPoint` class with `Handler` method.
 Inject all the dependencies inside the constructor of this class.
-We will invoke `Handler` method of this class from original `FunctionHandler`.
+We will invoke `Handler` method of this class from the original `FunctionHandler`.

 ### 3.1. `IProgramEntryPoint` interface
 ```cs